lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Queer readings of the 1790s — which is to say, of the Gothic — provide an invigorating way to value some of the most vibrant writing of the decade precisely for the features which rendered it less than “respectable.”
-[HISTORY OF QUEER GOTHIC STUDIES - Palmer I think, leading up to Franz Potter… this history is prob multiple paras]
+[HISTORY OF QUEER GOTHIC STUDIES - Palmer I think, leading up to Franz Potter… this history is prob multiple paras] [A lot of really good Gothic work is connected thematically rather than strictly chronologically, examining the “transtemporal affinities and connections” (CITE) that Felski argues are often shut out by contemporary historicist critique.
+And indeed, this mode of study is falling out of favour regarding the Female Gothic.]